Automatic gain control: AM radio receivers

+To prevent distortion, the AGC control voltage must vary much more slowly than the modulation.
+Terman noted that the AVC time constant “must be great enough that the lowest modulation frequencies do not reach the AVC output,” and recommended values on the order of 1/5 to 1/10 second for broadcast receivers.
+If the AGC loop responds at audio frequencies, it will follow the modulation envelope and alter instantaneous gain, producing distortion or “modulation rise.”

+Some practical design choices can also introduce distortion.
+The Radiotron Designer’s Handbook discusses effects such as delayed AVC loading, detector impedance interactions, and inappropriate time-constant selection, all of which can impair fidelity if not properly designed.
+These effects arise from implementation details rather than from the AGC principle itself.

+The AGC circuit maintains a relatively constant output level by detecting the average strength of the received signal and adjusting receiver gain accordingly.
+For weak signals, the receiver operates at maximum gain; as signal strength increases, the AGC progressively reduces gain.
+In many designs, gain reduction occurs primarily in IF or later RF stages.
+Reducing gain in the RF front end on weak signals can degrade signal-to-noise ratio and increase susceptibility to blocking, so front-end gain is often left at maximum until stronger signals are present.

+The detector diode produces a DC voltage proportional to carrier strength.
+This voltage is filtered and fed back to earlier stages to control gain.
+Proper selection of time constants prevents modulation components from influencing the control voltage.

+Communications receivers may employ more elaborate AVC systems, including delayed AVC, separate AGC detector stages, multiple time constants, and distribution of control voltage to selected stages to reduce distortion and cross-modulation.
+The design of the AVC system strongly influences tuning behavior, overload performance, and audio fidelity.

 FM radio receivers

 FM receivers, even though they incorporate limiter stages and detectors that are relatively insensitive to amplitude variations, still benefit from AGC to prevent overload on strong signals.

 Radar

 A related application of AGC is in radar systems, as a method of overcoming unwanted clutter echoes.
 This method relies on the fact that clutter returns far outnumber echoes from targets of interest.
 The receiver's gain is automatically adjusted to maintain a constant level of overall visible clutter.
 While this does not help detect targets masked by stronger surrounding clutter, it does help to distinguish strong target sources.
 In the past, radar AGC was electronically controlled and affected the gain of the entire radar receiver.
 As radars evolved, AGC became computer-software controlled, and affected the gain with greater granularity, in specific detection cells.

 Many radar countermeasures use a radar's AGC to fool it, by effectively "drowning out" the real signal with the spoof, as the AGC will regard the weaker, true signal as clutter relative to the strong spoof.